 👏 Engagement and motivation

-Competitive or problem-solving elements keep participants mentally stimulated, making learning more enjoyable.
+Competitive or problem-solving elements keep participants mentally stimulated.

 Traditional Word Games